archeofoss/archeofoss/2023/panel-proposals.md

 ---

 All panel proposals are published here, so everyone can comment and make suggestions on the various proposals.
-The deadline for comments is September 15th.
+The deadline for comments is **September 15th**.
 You can comment by submitting an email to [callforpaper@archeofoss.org](mailto:callforpaper@archeofoss.org).
 Comments may be shared with panel proponents and members of the scientific committee.

 ## 1. Tools, objectives, users: state of art and future perspectives on the sharing of open data in archaeology